 Pursuant to the terms and conditions of our equity incentive plans, we generally grant restricted stock unit awards to our employees, including our Named Executive Officers.
-In connection with his commencement of employment, Mr. Sullivan received a package of non-statutory stock options, performance restricted stock units and restricted stock units representing a total of 2,000,000 shares in accordance with the terms of his employment agreement.
-Mr. Macan received a restricted stock unit award of 101,149 shares upon the commencement of his employment in January 2020.
-In January 2020, Messrs.
-Furlong, Guthrie, Harper and Thatcher received retention restricted stock units awards of and 95,000, 37,000, 35,000 and 175,000 shares, respectively In March 2020, Messrs.
-Furlong, Guthrie, Harper and Macan received annual restricted stock unit awards of 45,250, 56,500, 44,500 and 56,250 shares, respectively.
-In connection with their roles as interim Co-Presidents, each of Messrs.
-Furlong and Macan received restricted stock unit awards of 20,000 shares in March 2020.
-Mr. Macan received a supplemental annual restricted stock unit awards of 18,750 shares in July 2020 pursuant to the terms of his employment offer.
-For a description of the options to purchase shares of our common stock, performance restricted stock unit awards that may be settled for shares of our common stock and restricted stock unit awards that may be settled for shares of our common stock granted to our Named Executive Officers in 2020, please see the "Outstanding Equity Awards at Fiscal Year-End Table."
+In February 2021, Messrs.
+Furlong and Macan received annual restricted stock unit awards of 35,176 and 33,166 shares, respectively, and in October

+2021, Messrs.
+Furlong and Macan received annual restricted stock unit awards of 10,000 shares each.
+In addition, Messrs.
+Sullivan, Furlong and Macan received performance restricted stock units based on achievement of a specified 30-day trialing average stock price in the amount of 100,000, 35,000 and 10,000, respectively.
+For a description of the performance restricted stock unit awards that may be settled for shares of our common stock and restricted stock unit awards that may be settled for shares of our common stock granted to our Named Executive Officers in 2021, please see the "Outstanding Equity Awards at Fiscal Year-End Table."